 x) Electron transport chain:

-Electron transport chain is one of the most important evidence of endosymbiotic theory.
+The electron transport chain is one of the most important evidence of endosymbiotic theory.

 Like bacterial electron transport chains that occurred in the bacterial plasma membrane, mitochondria and chloroplast have also an electron transport chain occurring in the inner mitochondrial membrane and thylakoid membrane of chloroplast respectively.